Wondering what are the best small towns to visit in Portugal? You came to the right place. Here we share a list of the best towns in Portugal.

 Monsanto is one of the most beautiful places in Portugal simply due to the fact that it blends in effortlessly with the surrounding nature.
 The town is nestled against a mountain slope and counts numerous winding roads and houses nestled into the side of the mountain’s structure.

-Those who visit this town will be impressed by how large boulders are seamlessly integrated in the cities architecture.
+Those who visit this town will be impressed by how large boulders are seamlessly integrated into the city’s architecture.
 The rocks are squeezed in between buildings and lay on top of roofs.
 As you wander through the charming small streets you will come across many other examples of unique architecture that have been built around the local natural elements.

 Perched upon the mountaintop is also the stunning site of the Templar castle, a monument that still stands to this day.